 This adventure is recommended for travelers aged 18 and above who are in good health and have some experience with hiking.
 You will be expected to load and unload your own backpacks and manage your own physical comfort and well-being.
 This adventure will be limited to no more than 13 fellow adventurers and your Modern Adventure team.

-Prices are based on double occupancy - if you would like to be paired up with a roommate you should choose ‘single-willing-to-share’ at check out.
-Modern Adventure will pair you up with a roommate of the same gender to share a tent and lodge accommodations with.
-If you are a solo traveler and want to have your own accommodations, a $800 supplement will apply at checkout – these spots are very limited due to the type of accommodations on our adventure and are available on a first-come, first-serve basis (See our Terms and Conditions for full details).
+Prices are based on double occupancy - if you would like to be paired up with a roommate you should choose ‘Single-willing-to-share’ at check out.
+Modern Adventure will pair you up with a roommate of the same gender to share a tent & lodge accommodations with.
+If you are a solo traveler and want to have your own accommodations, a $1,200 supplement will apply at checkout – these spots are very limited due to the type of accommodations on our adventure and are available on a first-come, first-serve basis (See our Terms and Conditions for full details).

 US citizens do not require a visa to visit France, however are required to show a valid US passport.
 It is recommended that your passport is valid for six months after your travels are over.
 For citizens of other countries, please check with the French Embassy or Consulate for information and requirements.

 Roundtrip airfare to/from France; travel insurance; transportation to the trip’s meeting point; activities not included in the trip itinerary; lodge incidentals including room service, laundry, etc; personal gear; gratuity for tour leader.